 Do you or your child have the following symptoms?

-- Itchy eyes, nose, roof of the mouth or throat
+- Itchy Eyes, nose, roof of mouth, or throat

 How can a board-certified allergist help?